Jabatronic/cm-toplist-plugin/README.txt

 IMPORTANT!
 ----------

-I was unable to solve the rest api authentication issues I had and as such this plugin is vulnerable to security threats!
+I have NOT YET solved some rest api authentication issues with this plugin.
+As such this plugin is vulnerable to security threats!

 It must not be used in a production environment!!
+I reccomend testing in a VM or Container.

+Looking forward to your feedback.